understanding-gender/understanding-gender.github.io/gender.md

 ## Sex

-We could take our same hundred people and measured them in a few different ways.
+We could take our same hundred people and measure them in a few different ways.
 The measurements that are most relevant to discussing the sex of the people are:

 * their number and type of sex chromosomes;